sejlaali/lastify/react-project2/README.md

 #### PostMVP

--Ability to play song chosen*
+- Ability to play preview of song chosen by clicking on a "play" icon
 - Add songs/artists to favorites section
--Add queue button

 ## React Architectural Design